BRC Website Home

 During Winter 2003 it had an intermediate overhaul, which included a cylinder re-bore, with the assistance of the Severn Valley Railway.
 It is likely that this will be the last possible re-bore before it will be necessary to sleeve the cylinders.
 No. 7715 was outshopped in GWR green.

 After a failure at Xmas 2005 the loco spent a period out of operation until an agreement was reached with South Coast Steam for them to restore the locomotive.
 Now back in operation it will be available for hire by South Coast Steam to other steam railways, and when not on hire returned to Quainton.
 In July 2008 it was dispatched on hire to the Spa Valley Railway initially for one year, though this was extended until late 2010.
 In preparation for the Spa Valley Railway's London Steam Gala the locomotive was repainted into its London Transport L99 livery.
 The locomotive returned to Quainton for storage for the 2010 / 2011 winter as South Coast Steam had no immediate client for it.
 In March 2011 L99 was dispatched to the North Norfolk Railway for a two year hire period, though it has been withdrawn from service with a cracked boiler foundation ring.
-After assessment at Llangollen, the locomotive returned to Quainton on the 31st May 2014.
+After assessment at Llangollen, the locomotive returned to Quainton on the 31st May 2014, and is awaiting assessment.

 |Builder :-||Kerr Stuart||Date Built :-||1930||Origin :-||GWR|